BLSQ/dhis2-taskr/doc/user-manual.md

    - create users based on a csv
    - tracker to xlsform : need to move in the "standard" recipes https://trackerdev.snisrdc.com/api/apps/Dhis2-Taskr/index.html#/recipes/RQKTozhp2Ax
    - dataset to xlsform : need to move in the "standard" recipes https://dhis2.fbrcameroun.org/api/apps/Dhis2-Taskr/index.html#/recipes/zE1oDoaqGeV

-3. Fill in parameters and run

-4. Create your own recipe

 ### Create your own recipe